 Recipe Notes

-Note 2: We love dry-roasted and lightly salted cashews best — more flavor without any extra effort on your part.
+Note 2: I love dry-roasted and lightly salted cashews best—more flavor without any extra effort on your part.

-Note 3: Although it would make sense that any oats would work since they’re getting blended anyways, it’s important to use old-fashioned to ensure you get the right measurement.
-Both quick and steel-cut oats are smaller, denser, and more compact so measurements would be off and the cake would end up too dry.
+Note 3: Although it would make sense that any oats would work since they’re getting blended anyway, it’s important to use old-fashioned to ensure you get the right measurement.
+Both quick and steel-cut oats are smaller, denser, and more compact, so measurements would be off and the cake would end up too dry.

 Note 4: Pure maple syrup is a natural sweetener—unlike corn syrup or pancake syrup—made from the sap of a maple tree, which is boiled down to a thicker consistency.
 I don’t recommend any substitutes.

-Note 5: Make sure to get pure canned pumpkin, not pumpkin pie filling which has added sugars and spices.
-We recommend Libby’s® canned pumpkin.
+Note 5: Make sure to get pure canned pumpkin, not pumpkin pie filling, which has added sugars and spices.
+I recommend Libby’s® canned pumpkin.
 Also note that this recipe only calls for 3/4 cup, not the entire can!

 Note 6: This is an important ingredient since we aren’t using flour and need some additional support and thickness.